seiyun-shin/seiyun-shin.github.io/_news/announcement_9.md

 related_posts: false
 ---

-Giving an invited talk at <a href="https://publish.illinois.edu/ml-seminar/"> ML Reading Group Seminar</a> in UIUC!
+Giving an invited talk at <a href="https://publish.illinois.edu/ml-seminar/"> UIUC Machine Learning Seminar</a>!